raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

    * For Java Server Faces, the total for MA, CA, and NY is 200 to 400
       * Depending on whether the search is for "Java Server Faces" or "Java JSF"
    * Compared to 147 national Primefaces listings on indeed.com, there are:
-      - 6,000+ for angular
+      - 6,000+ for angular (started 2009)
-      - 5,000+ for backbone
+      - 5,000+ for backbone (started 2010)
-      - 2,000+ for ember
+      - 2,000+ for ember (started 2011)
-      - 1,700+ for knockout
+      - 1,700+ for knockout (started 2010)
    * Chart: ![Primefaces Job Chart](https://github.com/IQSS/dataverse-helper-scripts/blob/master/system-thoughts/primefaces-jobs.png?raw=true)
-* The expertise in these frameworks is quite heavy in academia as well as industry.
+* The expertise in these "newer" frameworks is quite heavy in academia as well as industry.
+(Angular was
-* Expertise in modern javascript frameworks is next store: HWP project (adapting angular), EdX, etc
+* Developers with expertise in modern javascript frameworks are right next store: HWP project (adapting angular), HarvardX, Museums, etc

 **Bottom Line**:
   1. There are very few academic/peer users of Primefaces.
+In addition, the total number of Primefaces users *appears* to be dwindling.
   1. This leads to less information/documentation.  e.g. sparse/outdated StackOverflow compared to other software
-  1. **Bad Open Source**: Using older/harder to use software means fewer collaborators
+  1. **Bad Open Source**: Using older/harder to use software means fewer potential collaborators

 ## Future Use of Primefaces

 * To keep the Dataverse platform current, we should explore the use of alternative, well-known javascript libraries.
 * **Other teams/partners are significantly more productive** simply because they take advantage of more widely-used open source tools that offer strong user communities and the ability to accomplish world class work.
 * The continued use of Primefaces is detrimental to the team's ability to productively add new functionality.
-s